stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

           {{%/expand%}}

-      * **Gather_ECS_Statistics:** : In this step the resource list is traversed and the ECS Service resource is located.
-It then queries data from CloudWatch metrics examining the metrics and statistics from the last six minutes.
+      * **Gather_ECS_Statistics:** : Go through resource list, and locate the ECS Service resource.
+Query data from it's cloudwatch metrics looking at below metric and statistics in the last 6 minutes.

           {{%expand "Click here for List of Metrics"%}}